Best Value: Statutory guidance

+community groups and small businesses when facing difficult funding decisions".
+Eric Pickles, in his foreword to the guidance, noted that councils had been "freed from excessive and prescriptive guidance" in exchange for a commitment to support voluntary groups and small businesses in their administrative areas.

+Revised best value statutory guidance on working with voluntary and community groups and small businesses was issued in 2015.

 Measuring Best Value

 For councils and authorities to be measured against Best Value, performance indicators, known as BVPIs (Best Value Performance Indicators) were introduced.
-They are a statutory set of 90 indicators developed by government departments to measure the performance of local authorities, that is, all local authorities must measure themselves against BVPIs.
+These were a statutory set of 90 indicators developed by government departments to measure the performance of local authorities, that is, all local authorities must measure themselves against BVPIs.
 The data is collected and audited annually by the Audit Commission.

-There Were 90 BVPIs, which cover many, but not all aspects of services provided by local councils.
+The 90 BVPIs covered many, but not all, aspects of services provided by local councils.
 These were withdrawn in 2008.

-In order to get a balanced view of performance the BVPIs cover four dimensions of performance:
+In order to provide a balanced view of performance, the BVPIs cover four dimensions: